Norway lawmakers have questions on $850 billion wealth fund's F1 deal

 "The oil fund is owned by the Norwegian people and we have received our mandate from the finance ministry," said Thomas Sevang, a spokesman for the fund.

-"We think it is natural and good that the elected representatives of the people are interested in the fun's management."
+"We think it is natural and good that the elected representatives of the people are interested in the fund's management."

 (Additional reporting by Henrik Stolen, writing by Gwladys Fouche; Editing by Larry King)